sciabarracom/kubepass/README.md

 # TL;DR

-If you want to deploy a small kubernetes cluter, with just 2 nodes of 2gb each,  [install multipass](https://multipass.run/) clone this repo and run
+If you want to deploy a small kubernetes cluter, with just 2 nodes of 2gb each,  [install multipass](https://multipass.run/), clone this repo and run:

 ```